RyanKennon/Okta-Tenant-Setup/README.md

 ---

 ### 3) Create a User Identities

+User identities represent individual employees in the Okta Universal Directory.
+Creating user accounts with accurate profile information establishes the foundation for group membership, application access, and lifecycle management throughout the lab.

 1. Open the **Directory** tab then select **People** then select **Add Person**
 2. Create a User Identity with the following information